Ida Haendel: Early career

 Born in 1928 to a Polish Jewish family in Chełm, Poland, her talents were evident when she picked up her sister's violin at the age of three.
 Major competition wins paved the way for success.
-Performing the Beethoven Violin Concerto, she won the Warsaw Conservatory's Gold Medal and the first Huberman Prize in 1933, at 5 years old.
+Performing the Beethoven Violin Concerto, she won the Warsaw Conservatory's Gold Medal and the first Huberman Prize in 1933, at five years old.
 At the age of seven she competed against towering virtuosos such as David Oistrakh and Ginette Neveu to become a laureate of the first Henryk Wieniawski Violin Competition, in 1935.

 These accolades enabled her to study with the esteemed pedagogues Carl Flesch in London and George Enescu in Paris.
 During World War II she played in factories and for British and American troops and performed in Myra Hess's National Gallery concerts.
 In 1937 her London debut under the baton of Sir Henry Wood brought her worldwide critical acclaim, while the conductor linked her playing to his memories of Eugène Ysaÿe.
 Her lifelong association with the Proms resulted in 68 appearances.

 Performing career

 After performing the Sibelius concerto in Helsinki in 1949, she received a letter from the composer.
 "You played it masterfully in every respect," Sibelius wrote, adding: "I congratulate myself that my concerto has found an interpreter of your rare standard."

 Haendel made annual tours of Europe, and also appeared regularly in South America and Asia.

 Living in Montreal, Canada from 1952 to 1989, her collaborations with Canadian orchestras made her a key celebrity of Canadian musical life.
 As a British subject resident in Canada, she automatically acquired Canadian citizenship.
 Performing with the London Philharmonic in 1973, she was the first Western soloist invited to China following the Cultural Revolution.
 Although she worked particularly with Sergiu Celibidache, she was also associated with Sir Thomas Beecham, Sir Adrian Boult, Sir Eugene Goossens, Sir Malcolm Sargent, Charles Munch, Otto Klemperer, Sir Georg Solti, Vladimir Ashkenazy, Bernard Haitink, Rafael Kubelík, Lorin Maazel, Zubin Mehta and Sir Simon Rattle, with whom she recorded the Elgar and Sibelius violin concertos.

 Esteemed music critic Tully Potter said of her, "In concertos, she ruled supreme among female players."

 In 1993, she made her concert début with the Berliner Philharmoniker.
 In 2006 she performed for Pope Benedict XVI at the former Nazi concentration camp Auschwitz-Birkenau.
 Later engagements include a tribute concert at London's National Gallery in honour of Dame Myra Hess's War Memorial Concerts and an appearance at the Sagra Musicale Malatestiana Festival in 2010.
 Haendel's violin was a Stradivarius of 1699.
-Haendel had lived in Miami, Florida, for many years and was actively involved in the Miami International Piano Festival.
+Haendel lived in Miami, Florida for many years after 1990 and was actively involved in the Miami International Piano Festival.

 Haendel performed many concerts and tours with pianist Ronald Turini, a native of Montreal, including sonatas of Brahms and Franck.